 a subModern Story

-I started subModern Audio in the corner of my art studio in Central Falls, Rhode Island in 2010.
-A few years + spaces later, the studio filled a dedicated space on Dike Street in Providence where I recorded several groups including Bryan Reynolds, Divey, Pixels, Hot Tramps, and Leiko.
-The needs of the studio eventually outgrew the reality of the space on Dike Street.
-I consolidated the gear into our (Pixels) smelly basement, and began the search for a new home.
-During those musty months, in cramped quarters, we recorded the first FINE. record and Pixels’ Accessories EP.
+subModern Audio began in 2010, in the corner of my art studio in Central Falls, Rhode Island.
+A few years + spaces later the studio had filled a dedicated space on Dike Street in Providence.
+Groups including Bryan Reynolds, Divey, Pixels, Hot Tramps, and Leiko made records here.
+Eventually the needs of the studio outgrew the reality of the space on Dike Street.
+The gear moved into my basement as I began the search for a new home.
+During those musty months, in cramped quarters, the first FINE. record and Pixels’ Accessories EP were recorded.

 Today subModern Audio occupies two mid-century-chic offices in a former bank building.
 The space has been described as a bit of a time capsule and as a fun, casual & creative environment for making good records.

 About me: Hi, I’m Andy Davis.
 I run subModern Audio.
-I have been recording music since I was teenager.
-Though I started digital (literally plugging my guitar into a Soundblaster 16 sound card), I quickly went down the analog wormhole.
-I briefly attended Columbia College for audio engineering in 2006, but I eventually finished with a BA in photography from Rhode Island College (2011).
+I have been recording music since I was teenager, around the year 2000.
+I started digital (literally plugging my guitar into a Soundblaster 16 sound card) but quickly went down an analog wormhole.
+I briefly attended Columbia College for audio engineering in 2006, but graduated with a BA in photography from Rhode Island College (2011).
 My photography is also analog.
-I’ve played and toured with GYMSHORTS and the Low Anthem, and engineered records at Eyeland Studio.
+I’ve played and toured with several bands and engineered dozens of records.